 A positive Chvostek sign is indicated by the twitching of the facial muscles, particularly around the mouth, nose, or eye, in response to the tap.

-A positive Chvostek sign is an important diagnostic tool.
+A positive sign is an important diagnostic tool.
 It is often one of the first signs that suggest hypocalcemia, although it can also be present in other conditions that increase neuromuscular excitability.
 These conditions include:

 - Hypocalcemia: Low calcium levels are the most common cause of a positive Chvostek sign.
 Hypocalcemia can result from a variety of causes, including hypoparathyroidism, vitamin D deficiency, and chronic kidney disease.